XinzeZhang/HUST-PhD-Thesis-Latex/README.md

     4. A template of workspace settings with `LaTex Workshop` extension in VSCode is provided in `.vscode/settings.json`.
 Under this configuration, the thesis pdf file will be automatically compiled with each saving action, and the aux. files will also be automatically cleaned.

+Beamer V1.1.1x changes:

+    1. Update _ThesisBeamer/beamerthemeBFH.sty.
+A default font setting, almost same with the setting in thesis templete, is provided in this version.

+Beamer V1.1.0x changes:

-    5. A beamer template is provided in '_ThesisBeamer/'.
+    1. A beamer template is provided in '_ThesisBeamer/'.
 To use the template, configuring the folder of '_ThesisBeamer/' as the project folder, and the main file is 'slice.tex'.
 Besides, the corresponding workspace settings with `LaTex Workshop` extension in VSCode is provided in `_ThesisBeamer/.vscode/settings.json`.
-Note that, you may need to modfiy the font settings in the `_ThesisBeamer/beamerthemeBFH.sty` to make it working properly.

 In the future, the version with a postfix 'x' denotes the branch modified by Xinze, which may be different with the version published by Dr. Li Lianghao.
 Users can compare different versions for reference.
 Over the next three years (2024~2027), as the post-doctoral period of Xinze in HUST, this branch will be updated irregularly.